 The ion chamber (pictured) monitors the beam continuously during the experiment.
-Five concentric rings (with diameters of 1cm, 2cm, 4cm, 6cm, and 8cm) and four quadrants are used to establish and monitor uniformity.
+Five concentric rings (with diameters of 1, 2, 4, 6, and 8 centimeters) and four quadrants are used to establish and monitor uniformity.
 Collimators are available with diameters of 1, 2, 3, and 4 inches.
 Beam particles traveling through the nitrogen-filled ion chamber leave a trail of ions that are collected by electrodes, the resulting current of which is measured with the electronics.
 The current signal from the ion chamber is routed through a current to frequency converter, generating pulses which are then counted with a (CAMAC) scaler module and fed in to the computer.
 After the beam has achieved proper uniformity on the ion chamber, an exposure is made with Gafchromic film and scanned using a standard desktop printer.
 The final processing and indication of ion chamber data provides the user with flux and fluence values for each ring and quadrant, and fluence limits can be set that will stop the beam upon reaching the desired fluence level.
 In addition to a text log file containing beam data for each run, uniformity information and film exposure profiles are available to the experimenter upon request.